 Most people only associate me with the Betws-y-Coed Antique Fair which I have been running for 20 years and prior to that a stallholder for about 10 years.
-However the first one that I ever organised was in Llandudno Town Hall approximately 17 years ago.
-It was when St. David’s Hospice was in its infancy and I organized it for funds for the Hospice which was a great success and most enjoyable.
-At the time I was a stallholder at the Betws-y-Coed Antique Fair so when the organizers retired I took over the reins and have been running it for the past 17 years.
+However the first one that I ever organised was in Llandudno Town Hall approximately 20 years ago.
+It was when St. David’s Hospice was in its infancy and I organized a Fair for funds for the Hospice which was a great success and most enjoyable.
+At the time I was a stallholder at the Betws-y-Coed Antique Fair so when the organizers retired I took over the reins and have been running it for the past 19 years.
 Originally I called myself “Bowler Fairs” as I always wore a bowler hat, but changed it to “Simply the Best” Antique Fairs.

 A Wide Range of Antiques and Collectables

-In both Fairs I have a core of very supportive Stallholders who sell a wide range of Antiques and Collectables, including china, glass, jewellery (both fine and costume), silver, books, paintings, postcards, vintage fashion, clocks, watches, memorabilia and a great deal more.
+In both Fairs I have a core of very supportive Stallholders who sell a wide range of Antique, Vintage and Collectables items.
+Including china, glass, jewellery (both fine and costume), silver, books, paintings, postcards, vintage fashion, clocks, watches, memorabilia and a great deal more.
 It would be nice to have a venue exclusively with antiques, sadly this is not possible but we try to make sure that we put on a good show.

 Quality Items on Sale

-I believe that advertising is extremely important for the success of any business also having stallholders with quality items on sale.
+I believe that advertising is extremely important for the success of any business also having trusted stallholders with quality items on sale.
 The Fairs are advertised in local papers, trade magazines, road signage (if allowed by the Council), leaflets in the Hotels and Tourist Information Centres throughout North Wales and what has in recent years become very important, through the Internet.
 Also the atmosphere on entering a venue is so important.
 Some regulars come in just for a chat and a bit of company and we try to make them feel welcome.